Introduction

-For centuries, cement has played a crucial role in shaping our cities, with its impact evident in every corner.
+For centuries, cement has played a role in shaping our cities, with its impact evident in every corner.
 The world requires over 4 billion tons of this material annually.
 The demand for it continues to increase.
+Cement comes from readily available materials and its manufacturing cost is fairly low.

 Heat and Raw Materials